 Habitat Newburgh’s Recent Live Work Build

 Newburgh’s Habitat was one of only four U.S. City program to receive funding from the MasterCard Center for Inclusive Growth

-Some, like architect and Live-Work advocate Tom Dolan, label “Live-Work” as a form of “zero commute housing” since, as previously noted, there is virtually no reliance on having to commute to your place of work.
+Some, like architect and Live-Work advocate Tom Dolan, view“Live-Work” as a form of “zero commute housing” since, as previously noted, there is virtually no reliance on having to commute to your place of work.

-“Live-Work” usually means greater quality of life opportunities as access to: restaurants, theaters, cultural venues, coffee shops and art galleries occur seemingly instantaneously in rising “Live-Work” neighborhoods.
+“Live-Work-Play” will continue to means a greater quality of life as opportunities arise with access to the restaurants, theaters, cultural venues, coffee shops, and art galleries that occur in rising “Live-Work” neighborhoods.

-As outlined above by the new districts that have been identified as allowing “Live-Work”, many of these (restaurants, museums, etc) either exist or have recently opened, in Newburgh, or are about to be opened.
-It’s a practically daily occurrence for those living within the above-defined zoning district.
+Consequential to the districts that have been identified as allowing “Live-Work”, many new restaurants and shops have recently opened, in Newburgh, or are about to be opened throughout 2019 and 2020.